-The session could also be used as part of your NQTs’ induction programme, staff coaching programme or menu of CPD sessions on specific behaviour management issues.
+The session could also be used as part of your NQTs’ induction program, staff coaching program or menu of CPD sessions on specific behavior management issues.

-www.teachers.tv/group/15 provides a link to a message board with additional suggestions on positive approaches to managing behaviour.
+www.teachers.tv/group/15 provides a link to a message board with additional suggestions on positive approaches to managing behavior.
 Your staff might like to read or add their comments.

 The GTC site www.gtce.org.uk/publications/pupil_part_anthology1109/ provides a helpful link to a publication entitled Improving Pupil Learning Through Enhancing Participation.

-Signpost other resources that help with managing behaviour.
+Signpost other resources that help with managing behavior.

 Josephine Smith is vice-principal of a Leicestershire comprehensive school.